chicagolug/chicagolug-pelican/content/news/2014-11-18-openvpn-at-chicagolug.rst

 How Do We Create Our Keys?
 ----------------------------

-Those are the keys, but how do we set them up?
 The keys that we create are partly based on the values that we enter into a configuration file.
 That configuration file is the *vars* file, and it ensures that our key values are consistent across our various certificates and keys.

 We'll edit the *vars* file now: